stacyshingleton/dsc-mod-4-project-v2-1-online-ds-sp-000/README.md

 ## Objective

-Create a recommendation system that will make movie recommendations for new users using datasets from [MovieLens](https://grouplens.org/datasets/movielens/latest/).
+Create a recommendation system using surprise that will make movie recommendations for new users using datasets from [MovieLens](https://grouplens.org/datasets/movielens/latest/).

 ## The Datasets